We Are the Champ

-We Are The Champ is the debut album by The Loungs, released on 21 May 2007 on the Akoustik Anarkhy label.
-It was recorded and produced by The Loungs and Andy Bowes at Catalyst Studios, St. Helens.
-It features re-recorded versions of both sides of the band's debut single (I'm Gonna Take Your Girl/Seen My Baby Dancing), and the lead tracks from their second (Armageddon Outta Here) and third (Googly Moogly).
+We Are the Champ is the debut album by the Loungs, released on 21 May 2007 on the Akoustik Anarkhy label.
+It was recorded and produced by the Loungs and Andy Bowes at Catalyst Studios, St. Helens.
+It features re-recorded versions of both sides of the band's debut single ("I'm Gonna Take Your Girl" and "Seen My Baby Dancing"), and the lead tracks from their second ("Armageddon Outta Here") and third ("Googly Moogly").

-The album was released on 12" Vinyl, CD Digipack and download.
+The album was released on 12-inch vinyl, CD digipack and download.
 The download was available ahead of the physical release – from 23 April.